 We have the evening free to discover some of Siena's wonderful restaurants for dinner.
 Late-night people-watching over a cappuccino in Siena's romantic Piazza del Campo caps another perfect day in Italia.

-Today's walk is rated Moderate, approximately 2.5 miles of rocky wooded paths (sometimes steep) and country roads.
+Today's walk is rated MODERATE, approximately 2.5 miles of rocky wooded paths (sometimes steep) and country roads.
 150' of elevation descent and gain, twice.

-Day 4 - Pompeii, Sorrento
+Day 4 - Pompeii, Amalfi Coast

 After an early breakfast this morning, we board our private motorcoach and head south toward the coast.
 The scenery changes throughout the morning as we leave Tuscany behind us.
 We’ll wind our way through the rolling hills of Umbria and then into the Lazio region, heart of the ancient Roman Empire.
 This is a great chance to relax and enjoy the scenery after the previous week's adventures.
 Lazio soon gives way to the sunny south of Italy as we enter the Campania region.